jbutcher21/aiclass/docs/senzing_entity_spec.md

     "STATUS": "Active"
 }
 ```

 In this case the flat source record likely had a set of fields for a home address and another set for a mailing address.
 The address type can be derived from source field's name and used as a prefix for each set of address attributes.
 This is necessary because attributes at the same level must be unique.

-**_Mapping Guidance_**

-- If you have to use a prefix, it must be a single token with no punctuation for the Senzing parser to recognize it.

-- The Senzing parser will assign this prefix to the features's usage type field.
+The Senzing parser will assign this prefix to the features's usage type field.
 In the above case HOME and MAILING will become ADDR_TYPEs.

+### **Mapping Rules (for Flat JSON Structure)**
+1. If you have to use a prefix, it must be a single token with no punctuation for the Senzing parser to recognize it.

-### Types of data sources
+# Types of data sources

 Data sources you will be asked to map to Senzing range from the very simple to the very complex.
 Here are some of the types we have run into so far and some instructions on how to map them.

+## **Source Type 1**

-- **Source Type 1**: A single flat table that contains one line per entity.
+A single flat table that seemingly contains one line per entity.
 There is usually a unique key, and columns that contain names, addresses, phone numbers, etc.

+## **Source Type 2**

-- **Source Type 2**: A single flat table with multiple rows per entity.
+A single flat table with multiple rows per entity.
 Usually there are only one set of name fields, address fields, etc.  But if an entity has more than one address, it will have multiple rows.
 Sometimes there is a secondary key that can be used to find all the rows for an entity.
 Sometimes you have to derive one from multiple fields.
 Certain watch lists are like this because they are designed for ease of searching rather than for entity resolution.

+## **Source Type 3**

-- **Source Type 3**: A single seemingly flat table, but the columns might contain lists:  Many XML, JSON or Parquet files are like this.
+A single seemingly flat table, but the columns might contain lists:  Many XML, JSON or Parquet files are like this.
 There will only be one row per entity, but the name field(s) may have a list of names, the address field(s) a list of addresses, etc.

+## **Source Type 4**

-- **Source Type 4**: Multiple tables or files per entity.
+Multiple tables or files per entity.
 This is often the case when pulling entities out of a normalized database, but can also occur when you receive a dump of a database in a single JSON or XML source file.

 - You will find there is usually a master table or schema and one or more child tables or schemas, such as a list of addresses, phone numbers, identifiers, relationships, etc.

 - Sometimes there are even code files that contain a code and a description for things like name types, address types, country ids, etc.  Often these codes are small integers to minimize storage requirements.
 In this case you will want to look up the id to get the more descriptive value.
 For instance, if the country code on the source address record is a number rather than a code.
 Look for a codes table that contains the actual country code or name.

 - Since Senzing requires one message per entity, you have to join all the master and child tables together.
 A good approach here is to map each file and join them together for the final step.
 Spark is a good candidate for this source type.

+## **Source Type 5**

-- **Source Type 5**: Transaction table with embedded entities.
+Transaction table with embedded entities.
 Wire transfers are a good example of this as they reference external accounts with an account number, name and address that aren't well controlled.
 Furthermore, there may be thousands with the exact same values.
 A good approach here is to extract the identifying fields and dedupe them before sending to Senzing.
 You can create a unique key by hashing the identifying fields to use as a RECORD_ID in Senzing and also stamp it on the transaction record itself so that you can join the transaction to its resolved entity in Senzing for analysis.

-## General mapping guidance
+# General mapping guidance

-### Feature Usage Types
+## Feature Usage Types

 There are certain features that source records may have more than one of.
 Most notably, these are:

 - The NAME feature has a NAME_TYPE attribute for noting if its the primary name, an AKA for a person, a DBA for a company and so on.
 Some data providers even provide original script name, low quality aka names, etc.

 - The ADDRESS feature has an ADDR_TYPE attribute for noting if its the  business address, the home, mailing, or any other type of address.

 - The PHONE feature has a PHONE_TYPE attribute for noting if its the home phone, mobile or cell, fax, or any other type of phone.

+- Some data sources have fieldnames like NICKNAME, MAILING_ADDR, and HOME_PHONE.
+You can derive the type from the source fieldname.

+- Some data sources have a sublist of names, addresses, and/or phone numbers each with their own type field.
+Trying to standarize those types across data sources is difficult at best.
+You can map these as is if you like, but it is a good idea to truncate them to 50 characters as they can be a comma delimited list and be quite long.

 Senzing always matches features across these types for the following reasons:
-1. Some sources don't even specify the type.
+- Some sources don't even specify the type.
-2. The home address for one entity might be the mailing address for another.
+- The home address for one entity might be the mailing address for another.
-3. Different sources either have no or different codification standards.
+- Different sources either have no or different codification standards.

 Most of these types have no meaning for Senzing.
 It will be your choice if you choose to map them or not.
 Much like payload attributes above, they can be helpful to understand a match, but they do add to processing time.